-Software Testing Quick Guide
+Software Testing - Quick Guide

-Software Testing Overview
+Software Testing - Overview

-What is testing?
+What is Testing?

-According to ANSI/IEEE 1059 standard, Testing can be defined as A process of analyzing a software item to detect the differences between existing and required conditions (that is defects/errors/bugs) and to evaluate the features of the software item.
+According to ANSI/IEEE 1059 standard, Testing can be defined as - A process of analyzing a software item to detect the differences between existing and required conditions (that is defects/errors/bugs) and to evaluate the features of the software item.

-Who does testing?
+Who does Testing?

 It depends on the process and the associated stakeholders of the project(s).
-In the IT industry, large companies have a team with responsibilities to evaluate the developed software in the context of the given requirements.
+In the IT industry, large companies have a team with responsibilities to evaluate the developed software in context of the given requirements.
 Moreover, developers also conduct testing which is called Unit Testing.
-In most cases, following professionals are involved in testing of a system within their respective capacities:
+In most cases, the following professionals are involved in testing a system within their respective capacities:

 It is not possible to test the software at any time during its cycle.
 The next two sections state when testing should be started and when to end it during the SDLC.